 Please be prepared to upload your completed work as a pdf file.
 Please be sure items are numbered and pages are in order.
 One single combined document for each assignment.
 Find an easy to use PDF converter if needed (Cam Scanner works nicely), you can also use Moodle, see my Moodle tutorials in Moodle on our page.

 Quizzes:

 There will be approximately weekly quizzes.
-You will have our regularly scheduled class time to complete them.
+They will be in Edfinity.
 You may work with your classmates!
-We will do these in our zoom class, in break out rooms.
-You may choose to work alone.
-No late Quizzes are accepted,
+I will give you a window to access the quiz and then it will be timed.
+No late Quizzes are accepted.